FAITH BROADCASTING NETWORK

 Click the “Action Envelope” seen to the right for a larger view.
 This was used by those desiring to contribute to the television ministry of KHOF-TV.

 Did you know the original call sign for KHOF-TV was to be KITR?
 We have a copy of an early brochure that was created to let people know about Faith Center’s new television station that would be going on the air.
-Click the icon on the right to see a PDF version.
+Click the icon on the left to see a PDF version.
 (Size = 3 MB)